opendocsg/slw-judgments-backfill/2018_SGHC_8/report.md

 _Civil procedure_ – _Stay of proceedings_ – _Effect of service of garnishee order nisi_

 [LawNet Editorial Note: The appeal in Civil Appeal No 231 of 2017 was dismissed by the Court of Appeal on 13 November 2018.
-See [2019] SGCA 5.]
+See <span class="citation">[2019] SGCA 5</span>.]

 9 January 2018